yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 21. The agent installation is now complete.
 Next, you need to generate some traffic on the SmartHotel application so the dependency visualization has some data to work with.
 Browse to the public IP address of the SmartHotelHost, and spend a few minutes refreshing the page and checking guests in and out.

+#### Task summary <!-- omit in toc -->

+In this task you configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on both Windows and Linux on-premises machines.

 ### Task 6: Explore dependency visualization

 In this task, you will explore the dependency visualization feature of Azure Migrate.
 This feature uses data gathered by the dependency agent you installed in Task 5.